 6.20 This townscape character area is assessed as having a Low Townscape Sensitivity.
 The scheme will replace the existing Harlequins Centre, which creates a poor quality frontage to Paul Street and the City Wall with a high quality mixed use development with active frontages, human scale and public spaces that enhance the setting of these spaces - improving the quality of the townscape in these areas.
+The replacement of the pedestrian bridge with a high quality, lightweight and glazed pedestrian bridge which will enhance the character of the street.
 The proposed development will also reduce the canyon like character of Paul Street which is identified as a negative space in the Central Conservation Area Appraisal - and provide a positive foil against the backdrop of the monolithic western facade of the Guildhall Shopping Centre and Car Park.
-The scheme is therefore assessed as having a high magnitude of change and a Moderate Beneficial effect on the character of Paul Street.
+The scheme is therefore assessed as having a High magnitude of change and a Moderate Beneficial effect on the character of Paul Street.